Mouette03/Runtipi-appstore/apps/hoodik/metadata/description.md

 ## Configuration notes

-- Set `APP_URL` to the exact public URL you will use to reach the app (including scheme and port if non-standard).
 - `SSL_DISABLED` should stay enabled (true) when running behind Runtipi's Traefik, since TLS termination is already handled at the proxy level.
 - SMTP settings are optional and only needed if you want email verification or share notifications.